What is Put Call Ratio?

 How to Calculate Put Call Ratio?

-Before understanding how to calculate the Put Call Ratio, it is important to understand its components.
+Before understanding how to calculate the Put Call (PCR) Ratio, it is important to understand its components.

 - The call option gives the buyer the right to purchase the underlying asset at a particular price.